Definition

 • Redirection and malware introduction.
 Proxy hacking can also be used to deliver pages with malicious intent.
 Proxy hacking can direct users to fake banking sites, for example, to steal account info that can then be sold or used to steal funds from the account.
 The attacker can also use the hack to direct users to a malware-infected site to compromise their machines for a variety of nefarious purposes.

 • Application-level hijacking.
 In this type of proxy hacking, users exploit vulnerabilities in web applications that don't use SSL to encrypt data.
-This involves modifying traffic and information sent to a trusted application, pretending the traffic came from a legitimate user.
+Traffic is modified, and information is sent to a trusted application, pretending the traffic came from a legitimate user.

-Website owners who suspect they've been the victim of a proxy hack can test the theory by searching for a phrase that would be almost uniquely identifying to the site.
-Their site should be prominent on the search engine results page.
+Website owners who suspect they've been the victim of a proxy hack can search for a phrase that would uniquely identify the site.
+The legitimate site should be prominent on the search engine results page.
 If a second site with the same content shows up, it might be a proxy page.

 Proxy server security